akoidan/pychat/README.md

  4. Add start scripts:
  - Add server script: `Run` -> `Edit configuration` ->  `Django server` -> Checkbox `Custom run command` `runsslserver` .
 Leave port 8000 as it it.
 Click on Environment Variable and set `PYCHAT_CONFIG=local`
  - Add tornado script: `Run` -> `Edit configuration` ->  `Django server` -> Checkbox `Custom run command` `start_tornado`.
 Remove port value.
 Click on Environment Variable and set `PYCHAT_CONFIG=local`
- 5. Pycharm sassc fewatcher.
-I use the latest [sassc](https://github.com/sass/sassc) implementation for libsass, since it's the fastest ones, along with chrome workspace feature you can edit sass directly in browser or with jetbrains filewatcher.
-Latest sassc also allows inline sourcemap (base64 map directly in css file) that correctly shows source files in chrome. `--sourcemap=inline` does that.
-If your sassc doesn't have inline sourcemap support, please remove flag from argument command below.
-Also you you use any implementation you want, it's just a suggestion.

- - Go to Jetbrains `Settings` -> `Tools` -> `FileWatchers` -> `Click add` -> `Sass`:
- - arguments: `--no-cache --update $FilePath$:$ProjectFileDir$/chat/static/css/$FileNameWithoutExtension$.css --style expanded`.
-Or for newest sass `$FilePath$ $ProjectFileDir$/chat/static/css/$FileNameWithoutExtension$.css --sourcemap=inline`
- - working directory: `$ProjectFileDir$/chat/static/sass`
- - output files to refresh: `$ProjectFileDir$/chat/static/css/`

 ### Start services and run: